jarretgabel/codeshame/_posts/2014-04-28-will-the-real-selector-please-stand-up.md

 }
 {% endhighlight %}

-Multiple IDs in a CSS selector is an indicator that you're doing it wrong.
+Multiple IDs in a CSS selector is an indicator that you're doing it&nbsp;wrong.